The Runway Ahead

 - The Fellowship Program will continue to grow and flourish, so that fellows become teachers and mentors for future fellows.

-- The Health Center will become a Category 3 Health Center, with a maternity wing, electricity, and refrigeration for vaccines.
+- We will find a partner organization with specialization in healthcare to help grow the Marietta Steinberg Health Center into a Category 3 Health Center, with a maternity wing, electricity, and refrigeration for vaccines.

 - Kampala Fashion Week will become a self-sufficient example of how the fashion industry can bring economic revenue and cultural empowerment to regions across East Africa and worldwide.